O’Hares Creek Lookout in Dharawal National Park

 Scenic valley views

-The views of the gorge are impressive, and because it’s still somewhat of a hidden gem, the lookout rarely gets too crowded.
+The views of the gorge are lovely, and because it’s still somewhat of a hidden gem, the lookout rarely gets too crowded.

 O'Hares Creek Lookout